What is the Local Offer?

 All Roundabout practitioners have a minimum of a level 3 qualification in an Early Years subject.
-One member of staff is working towards a level 6 qualification, whilst two other members of staff are qualified at level 6.
-The setting leader is qualified at level 7.
+The setting's manager is qualified to level 5, whilst the remaining members of staff are qualified at level 3.

 All practitioners will work with external professionals, some who will visit the children within the setting.

 All practitioners have skills and experience of working with children with SEND but all will be supported by the SENCO.
 Some children, depending on their needs, will have specific time set aside for one-to-one support.